We move on from the Poplar Inn but still considering one of the Ebbern clan.

 Confirmation and Communion 1907 .. courtesy of Pam Bates

-Thomas’s wife, Mary, died on March 17th 1931, aged 80, and is buried at Kirk Hallam Parish Church, as many of her Birch ancestors are.
+Thomas’s wife, Mary, died in 1931, aged 80, and is buried at Kirk Hallam Parish Church with many of her Birch ancestors.

 Tom and Mary Ebbern (from the family collection of Pam Bates)